jvaltin/BitBox_v2_workshop/README.md

 ### Sign mock

-The `demos/demo_sign.c` file contains mock transaction signing code which you can use as a starting point to build your own Monero wallet.
+The `demos/demo_sign.c` file contains mock transaction signing code which you can use as a starting point to design your own transaction signing flow.
+(It doesn't perform any actual signing at the moment).
 Do you have ideas how to improve the usability?
 Hack it and let us know! :-)

 ## Contact